seanwarren/galene-documentation/source/tutorial.rst

 Optimising the realignment results
 ^^^^^^^^^^^^^^^^^^^^^^^^
+- If the realignment results are not satisfactory, the following parameters can be adjusted ①

+   - ``Realignment Points`` controls the number of points in the image used to estimate the displacement during each frame.
+We have found that the default value of 10 points provides good results across a range of images.
+     If the motion is fast relative to the frame you may need to use more points to accurately estimate the motion.
+     If the realignment appears 'jittery', try using fewer points.
+If the displacement during each frame is relatively small as few as 4 points may be sufficent.
+   - ``Smoothing`` controls the degree of smoothing in the x-axis applied to the image before realignment.
+Increasing the degree of smoothing can improve the realignment when the signal to noise in each frame is low.
+  - After adjusting these settings, realign the data using ``Realign + Reload`` ②.

-- Frames which are not well aligned can degrade the final image.
+- Frames which are not well aligned, for example if the sample moves out of the field of view, can degrade the final image.
-- Reject frames which cannot be aligned by setting the correlation threshold.
+  These frames can be rejected by applying thresholds to the realignment results

+   - Use ``Correlation Threshold`` to reject frames where the correlation with the reference frame is low.
-- Reject frames where the movement was large by setting the coverage threshold.
+   - Use ``Coverage Threshold`` to reject frames where the displacement was very large.
-- Apply the thresholds without reprocessing the data by pressing ``Reload``
+   - Apply the thresholds without reprocessing the data by pressing ``Reload`` ③ .

 .. image:: 04.png
    :align: center

-Saving the realigned image and results
+Saving the realigned data
 ^^^^^^^^^^^^^^^^^^^^^^^^
 - When you are happy with the realignment, press ``Save`` ① to save the data as a histogrammed .ffh file.
   These can be read directly by FLIMfit or into Matlab using the FlimReaderMex file